AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 9.md

 Accumulation phase of snow much more difficult to model than snowmelt.

 In addition, we are dealing with a complex landscape.
 Hills facing south receive much more radiation than hills facing north.
 This is not explained by the degree-day model alone.

+Even more complex: snow drift.
+Snow blowing in from somewhere else in the landscape.